 Are you a sap looking to watch tragedies unfold into fits of ugly crying?
 We got you covered.
-A Redditor asked for “The most tragic movies of all time.
+A recent online discussion asked for “The most tragic movies of all time.
 Movies like 12 Years a Slave and Schindler's List.
 People responded to deliver this list of tragedies for your viewing pleasure.

 1. Life Is Beautiful (1997)